scaleoutsean/eseries-perf-analyzer/FAQ.md

 EPA doesn't change Grafana in any way, so follow the official Grafana documentation.

-### What if I run my own InfluxDB v1 and Grafana?
-Can I use this Collector without EPA?
+### Can I use this Collector without EPA stack?

 Yes.
 That's another reason why I made collector.py a stand-alone script without dependencies on the WSP.
-Just build this fork of EPA and collector container, and then run just `docker compose up collector`.
+Just run `docker compose up -d collector`.

-Reference dashboards are in `./epa/grafana-init/dashboards/` and you may need to update them for Grafana other than version 8.
+Reference dashboards are in `./epa/grafana-init/dashboards/` (remember to use a version 3 branch, not current `master`).
+They may need to be modified for your version of Grafana (most recent versions should work fine with Grafana 12.4).

 ### How can I protect EPA's InfluxDB from unauthorized access?